-- 1.1 Partnerships shall be a prominent source of income for ELSA. - 1.2 The International Board of ELSA shall: - a.
-Opt for an outreach strategy which embraces a more diverse, wider spectrum of partners; - b.
-Work on improving its cooperation with current partners; - c.
-Focus on partners whose duties can reach the needs of ELSA members, including inkind agreements; - d.
-Utilise its partners' specialities and collaborate with them in its projects and its campaigns.
+- 2.1 Partnerships shall be considered a source of income for ELSA in general and for the organisation of every project of ELSA. - 2.2 The International Board of ELSA shall: - a.
+Use in kind partnerships to reduce costs of materials and services; - b.
+Opt for an outreach strategy which embraces a more diverse, wider spectrum of partners; - c.
+Focus on partners whose duties can reach the needs of ELSA members, including in-kind agreements; and - d.
+Space the income from partnerships throughout the year to ensure liquidity.